-While all of the other bulls snort, leap, and butt their heads, Ferdinand prefers just to sit and smell the flowers under his favorite tree.
+While all the other bulls snort, leap, and butt their heads, Ferdinand prefers to sit and smell the flowers under his favorite tree.
 This is another story that children have loved for over 75 years.

 Where the Wild Things Are

 Max dresses in his wolf suit and causes havoc in the house, so his mother sends him to bed.
 Instead of sleeping, Max sets sail to an island inhabited by the Wild Things, who make him king and share a wild rumpus with him.

 There once was a tree that loved a little boy.
 Every day the boy would come to the tree.
 He would eat her apples, swing from her branches, or slide down her trunk.
 The tree was happy.
 As the boy grew older, he needed more from the tree, and the tree gave and gave and gave.
 This book is a touching story.

 Chester Raccoon does not want to go to school.
 Mrs. Raccoon shares a family secret called the Kissing Hand to help Chester feel her love whenever his world feels a little scary.

 A girl named Fern saves a runt pig, names him Wilbur, and raises him in her Uncle Zuckerman’s barn.
 There, Wilbur finds dear friends in many of the farm animals and a clever spider named Charlotte.

 For over 100 years, the story of Peter Pan has been a favorite.
 It is the tale of a boy who can fly and never grows up.
 He meets a girl named Wendy and takes her and her brothers to the fantastical world of Neverland, where they share an adventure with its magical inhabitants, including the Lost Boys, Captain Hook, Tiger Lily, and Tinker Bell.